Theodore Agnew, Baron Agnew of Oulton: Early life

-He was born in Norfolk, brought up in Oulton near Aylsham and educated at Beeston Hall School and Rugby School.
-After school, he worked in Canada and Australia, initially in farming but later buying and selling a variety of businesses.
+He was born in Norfolk, the 6th of 7 children, brought up in Oulton near Aylsham and educated at Beeston Hall School and Rugby School.
+After school, he worked in Canada and Australia between 1978 and 1988, initially in farming but later buying and selling a variety of businesses.

-Career
+Business career

-After working in Australia, he returned to the UK, founded Town & Country Assistance in 1989, and grew the business to annual gross revenues of £40 million.
-Selling it to Warburg Pincus in 2002, he became co-founder of WNS Global Services.
-He resigned as a non-executive director of Jubilee Managing Agency Ltd in 2011, a Lloyd's insurance business managing £130 million of premiums.
+After working in Australia, he returned to the UK and founded Town & Country Assistance in 1989, later becoming WNS Assistance.
+He grew the business to annual gross revenues of £40 million.
+Selling it to Warburg Pincus in 2002, he became a co-founder of WNS Global Services.
+This company was floated on the New York Stock Exchange in 2006.

-He has a financial interest in the artificial intelligence company Faculty.
+In 2004, he became Chief Executive Officer of Jubilee Managing Agency Ltd, a Lloyd's insurance business managing £130 million of premiums.
+He resigned in 2011 after it was sold to Ryan Specialty.

+Education and Community

+In 2006, he founded the Public Interest Foundation, a grant-giving charity primarily focused on education and communities.

+He was chairman of the Norfolk Community Foundation between 2007 and 2013.

-He is a past trustee of Policy Exchange, a Westminster-based think tank.
-He served as chairman of the Norfolk Community Foundation in 2013 but remains a vice patron.
+In 2006 he became a trustee of Policy Exchange, a Westminster-based think tank, and remained on the board until 2014.

-Agnew is the founder and chairman of the Inspiration Trust, a multi-academy trust that runs fourteen schools in East Anglia.
+Agnew is the founder and chairman of the Inspiration Trust, a multi-academy trust that runs seventeen schools in East Anglia.
 The Trust was founded as the East Norfolk Academy Trust on 14 August 2012, changing its name to the Inspiration Trust on 27 January 2013.

-Agnew was a non-executive board member of the Department for Education and chairman of its Academies Board from 2013 to 2015.
-He was appointed lead non-executive board member of the Ministry of Justice in July 2015.
+He returned as chairman in 2022 after serving in the Government.

-Agnew is a board member of the Education Policy Institute, a Westminster-based research institute.
+Agnew was a board member of the Education Policy Institute, a Westminster-based research institute, between 2015 and 2017.

-1997 General Election
+He was appointed a director of National Institute of Teaching (NIoT) in 2022.
+The aim of NIoT is to boost the quality of teaching and school leadership by carrying out research applying these insights to its professional development programmes, and sharing findings with the sector.

+Party career

-Theodore Agnew joined James Goldsmith's Referendum Party some time before the 1997 General Election and was selected as their Prospective Parliamentary Candidate for the Ipswich constituency.
+Theodore Agnew joined James Goldsmith's Referendum Party sometime before the 1997 General Election and attempted to get elected as their Prospective Parliamentary Candidate for the Ipswich constituency.

-In the ensuing poll he garnered 1,637 votes (3.4%), coming fourth after Nigel Roberts (5881, 12.2%).
-The seat was held by Labour's Jamie Cann (25,484, 52.7%) – a 10.4% swing to Labour.